fuuta/multiD_hetero_DMFT/README.md

 # Directory structure

 multid_rnn: main code for simulation and visualization

 results: destination to save simulation results

-scripts: script to reproduce figures in paper
+scripts: script to reproduce figures in paper (some parts are in preparation for release)

 TEMP: temporary information e.g. logs